waku-org/bounties/README.md

 # Waku Bounties

 In an effort to make the Waku community more inclusive towards contribution - we encourage the community members to get rewarded by completing bounties.
+Bounties are a way to incecntivize community contributions for certain tasks that can positively impact Waku.

 ### Available bounties